 The National Biodiversity Network is a collaborative endeavour promoted by the NBN Trust, representing UK government agencies and non-government organisations, that seeks to advocate and establish agreed standards for the collection, collation and exchange of biodiversity data and improved public access to them.
 Within the NBN, biodiversity data is held by custodians including local record centres, national voluntary recording schemes and national government agencies .

-LRCs play a vital role in this national partnership by supporting and guiding local volunteer recording effort, mobilising quality assured data to the NBN Gateway and ensuring that biodiversity data from a range of sources are used to inform local decision making.
+LRCs play a vital role in this national partnership by supporting and guiding local volunteer recording effort, mobilising quality assured data to the NBN Atlas and ensuring that biodiversity data from a range of sources are used to inform local decision making.
 Local Records Centres are run on a not-for-profit basis and rely on income from data provision services to fund their operating costs.
 It is therefore crucial that all local data users contribute to maintaining the services provided by Local Records Centres, enabling LRCs to continue to perform their key role within the NBN.

-While the NBN Gateway provides access to certain datasets and these can often be precise enough to inform planning decisions, (they) should only be seen as complementing data available from local sources such as Local Record Centres.
+While the NBN Atlas provides access to certain datasets and these can often be precise enough to inform planning decisions, (they) should only be seen as complementing data available from local sources such as Local Record Centres.

 Your Local Records Centre can provide access to high resolution detailed species records, as well as habitat data and information on statutory and non-statutory sites.
 Most importantly, LRCs have the local knowledge to provide contextual information and interpretation services if required.